vrenkens/nabu/README.md

 database preparation.
 - The coder field should be the name of your target coder (defined in the factory).
 - The normalizer field should be the name of your target normalizer (defined in the factory).

 ####Feature computation

 To compute the features you can use the featprep.py script.
 For the feature configuration you can modify/create a file in config/features/ or use a default config file.
+Look at the

-In the script you
+[Designing features section](#designing-features) to design your own features.

-should modify the database_cfg_file variable to point to the desired database config file and the feat_cfg_file to point to the desired feature config file.
+In the script you should modify the database_cfg_file variable to point to the desired database config file and the feat_cfg_file to point to the desired feature config file.

 Then you can compute the features with: